Designed

 32. Limitation Period

-32.2 Nothing in this clause affects any limitation period which cannot lawfully be restricted.
+32.3 Nothing in this clause affects any limitation period which cannot lawfully be restricted or which applies mandatorily under applicable consumer protection law.

 33. Amendments